 A crowd of more than 2,500 people gathered on Friday, February 18th, to witness Paulhan's first Texas flight in his Farman biplane.
 Because of high winds and inclement weather, the aviator was not able to perform some of his most spectacular stunts, but the crowd was thrilled with the aerial display.
 A second flying

 Erected 1991 by Texas Historical Commission.
 (Marker Number 10660.)

 Location.
-Touch for map.
+29° 39.854′ N, 95° 13.957′ W. Marker is in South Houston, Texas, in Harris County.
+Marker is at the intersection of Spencer Highway and Texas Street, on the right when traveling east on Spencer Highway.
 Apparently Spencer Highway is also called West Main, Avenue C and York Avenue at this location.
 Having spent over 45 years in this area I've never heard it called anything but Spencer Highway.
+Touch for map.
 Marker is in this post office area: South Houston TX 77587, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Site of Lubbock Ranch (approx. 2.4 miles away); Allen Ranch (approx. 3.4 miles away); Vince's Bridge (approx. 3.9 miles away); Crown Hill Cemetery (approx. 4 miles away); The Capture of Santa Anna (approx. 4.3 miles away); Old Harrisburg (approx. 4˝ miles away); a different marker also named Old Harrisburg (approx. 4˝ miles away); Buffalo Bayou, Brazos & Colorado Railroad (approx. 4.8 miles away).